Windsor Hackney Carriage History

 These efforts reflect our passion for heritage—not just as history, but as something alive, meaningful, and still carried on today through Windsor Carriages.
 By preserving the Landau and commemorating the rank, we hope future generations will remember Windsor’s place in transport history, just as we remain committed to continuing it.

-If you would like to support the restoration or contribute to the legacy of Windsor’s carriages, we would be delighted to hear from you.
-Get in touch and help us keep this story alive.
+If you would like to support the restoration or have a story about the history of Windsor’s carriages, we would be delighted to hear from you.
+Get in touch and help us keep our story alive.

 Unique To Windsor